-This BMAP does not include a specific allocation for new development; instead, it relies on strategies from the stakeholders that help to minimize loading from future sources.
+This BMAP relies on strategies from the stakeholders that help to minimize loading from future sources.
 The City of Tallahassee and Leon County have enacted ordinances to establish the Primary Springs Protection Zone (PSPZ), which reduce the development in the urban fringe in the PSPZ and allow development in the urban area only to the extent permitted by the future land use map.
 Wakulla County has a similar ordinance, which establishes the Wakulla Springs Special Planning Area (refer to Figure 2).
-Wakulla County has a comprehensive plan policy that requires advanced waste treatment (AWT) for any WWTF or spray field located within the special planning area.
+Wakulla County has a comprehensive plan policy that requires advanced waste treatment (AWT) (3 mg/L for TN) for any WWTF or spray field located within the special planning area.
 Leon County has a proposed amendment to its code of laws to require AWT within the PSPZ for any WWTF.

 The City of Tallahassee, Leon County, and Wakulla County each have fertilizer use ordinances.
 The City of Tallahassee and Leon County have existing education and outreach programs to educate the public about fertilizer use, and Wakulla County will be adding public outreach activities.
 The City of Tallahassee and Leon County also have pet waste management ordinances to help reduce impacts from pet waste in the basin.
-Leon County adopted land development regulations that exceed state stormwater standards, and the county is also planning to create a low impact development ordinance to further address loads from new development.
-Wakulla County has comprehensive land use policies for certain future developments in the county, such as the Northeast Wakulla Sustainable Community, which require higher stormwater treatment levels and a no net increase in nutrients (refer to Table 15 for additional details).
+Leon County adopted countywide land development regulations, which include the City of Tallahassee, that exceed state stormwater standards, and the county is also planning to create a low impact development ordinance to further address loads from new development.
+Wakulla County has comprehensive land use policies for certain future developments in the county, such as the Northeast Wakulla Sustainable Community, which require higher stormwater treatment levels and a no net increase in nutrients.
 FDOT has a program to avoid mapped karst caves when constructing stormwater treatment ponds, which will help to reduce loading to the ground water from future projects.
 Wakulla Springs State Park also has education and outreach programs to educate the public about the importance of the river and springs.

 In addition to the items that will be developed through the OSTDS Initiative (see Section 1.3.4), Leon County has a proposed effort to sewer within the PSPZ, if funding becomes available.
-The county is also proposing to modify its code of laws for OSTDS, as needed, based on the results of the FDOH study.
+Leon County is also proposing to modify its code of laws for OSTDS, as needed, based on the results of the FDOH study.
 Wakulla County has an adopted comprehensive plan policy requiring advanced nitrogen reducing onsite systems on parcels of certain sizes.
-The county is also proposing to sewer three historical neighborhoods, if funding becomes available, which would remove approximately 2,251 OSTDS that could occur through future development, in addition to the 1,330 OSTDS already in use.
+Wakulla County is also proposing to sewer three historical neighborhoods, if funding becomes available, which would remove approximately 2,251 OSTDS that could occur through future development, in addition to the 1,330 OSTDS already in use.

 The strategies listed above would help to reduce nitrate loading from future development for a variety of sources.
 The sufficiency of this BMAP relies on these management strategies.